Dynamical Dark Energy in light of the DESI DR2 Baryonic Acoustic Oscillations Measurements: Methods

+To address this, we add a diagonal term \(\Delta^{-2}\) to the prior correlation matrix, interpolating between \(\Lambda\)CDM (\(\Delta=0\)) and a \( w(z) \)CDM model in which \(\mathbf{w}_{\rm fid}\) is unconstrained by the correlation prior.
+The prior volume is controlled by $\Delta$ and, for $\Delta <1$, it becomes independent of the flat prior imposed on $\mathbf{w}$ in the MCMC analysis.
+The parameter $\Delta$ changes the effective number of degrees of freedom, $\mathcal{N}_{\rm eff}$, by controling the strength of the correlation prior.

 The data used in this analysis will be made public along the Data Release 2 (details in \url{https://data.desi.lbl.gov/doc/releases/}).
-The data points corresponding to the figures from this paper will be available in a Zenodo repository.
+The data files and python scripts used to produce figures in the main text of this paper are available in a Zenodo repository \cite{Zenodo}.